RunMat

 • Unsupported second-argument types surface a MATLAB-compatible error listing the accepted keywords.

-How exist runs on the GPU
+How RunMat runs exist on the GPU

 The builtin runs entirely on the host CPU.
 If any argument lives on the GPU, RunMat gathers it to host memory before performing the lookup.
 Providers do not implement dedicated hooks for exist, and the result is always returned as a host-resident double scalar.
 Documented behaviour is identical regardless of whether acceleration is enabled.